Cavalier King Charles Spaniel Shedding

 Cardiac conditions in the Cavalier King Charles Spaniel warrant ongoing monitoring beyond standard annual examinations.
 Myxomatous mitral valve disease (MMVD) follows a predictable progression through ACVIM stages B1 through D, with treatment initiation at stage B2 (heart enlargement confirmed on imaging) shown to delay onset of congestive heart failure by approximately 15 months in the EPIC trial.
 ProBNP blood testing offers a non-invasive screening tool that can flag subclinical cardiac disease, though echocardiography remains the gold standard for definitive assessment.

-What are the most important considerations for cavalier king charles spaniel shedding guide?
+What are the most important considerations for cavalier king charles spaniel shedding health and comfort?

 Sources & References